Updated: May 25

 Take Paul for instance.
 I reported to him as an HR Generalist for a few years before our plant shut down.
-Paul was the highest ranking official at our location and we were the most unlikely of friends: I’m a stout 5’1 in heels, and his 6’3 frame loomed over me.
+Paul was the highest-ranking official at our location and we were the most unlikely of friends: I’m a stout 5’1 in heels, and his 6’3 frame loomed over me.
 He was loud and direct, always voicing his opinions even down to the most trivial of details, like who had the best Chili in Cincinnati (Chili Time, of course).

 Paul had spent most of his life in rural Kentucky.
-He disagreed with Obama on everything, and loved talking politics.
+He disagreed with Obama on everything and loved talking politics.

 He had this way of talking tough but in a caring way.
 For instance, when reinforcing safety rules at the plant, he’d things like:

-I am not going tell your spouse that you died at work today.
+I am not going to tell your spouse that you died at work today.
 Get your safety harness on.

-He was generous with the company pocket book, always helping employees and organizations in need.
+He was generous with the company pocketbook, always helping employees and organizations in need.

 The first time I applied for my job there, I didn’t get it.
 He hired a woman of color.
 He believed that if there were two equally qualified candidates, you should hire the minority.
 And he specifically targeted strong women for leadership roles.

 I guess I was spoiled.
 Because my heart bleeds for HR people who don’t have the backing of an ethical leader.
-You see in HR, we are tasked with things such as preventing sexual harassment yet not the authority to hold our leaders accountable.
+You see in HR, we are tasked with things such as preventing sexual harassment yet not have the authority to hold our leaders accountable.